Metamorphic Testing and Debugging of Tax Preparation Software: Overview

 \textbf{Random Test-Case Generations.} We generate test cases from these metamorphic properties.
 We encode each metamorphic property as a search problem where the objective is to find an individual and its metamorphosed one such that their deviants from expected outcomes are maximum.
 We sample data points uniformly at random to generate the source test case and perturb it to generate follow-ups from its neighbors.
-Algorithm~\ref{alg:random-testing} shows the random search strategy.
-For $EIC$, the random search generates over $61$k, $62$k, $64$k, and $31$k for properties \#3 to \#6, respectively, in a $10$ minutes run.
-OpenTaxSolver failed for properties \#3-\#4 and passed for properties \#5-\#6.

-\textbf{Explaining Failure Circumstances.} Given the set of passed and failed inputs, we use a modified CART decision tree algorithm (detailed in Section~\ref{sec:approach}) to infer what conditions distinguish failed test cases from passed ones.
-Since the software fails all test cases for properties \#3-\#4, the premises of metamorphic relations simply explain the failure circumstances.
-In these cases, the software misses two eligibility conditions (married filing separately and AGI) and consequently fails in relevant test cases.
-For illustrations, Figure~\ref{fig:overall-framewok} (right) shows these circumstances, as compared to properties \#5-\#6.
-Beyond $EIC$, one of failures found in this paper pinpoint to conditions where the tax returns get close to zero (see Figure~\ref{fig:case-study-3}).
-A similar bug has been observed for the French tax software due to rounding algorithms~\cite{10.1145/3446804.3446850}.
+We sketch the detail of search algorithm to generate test cases in Algorithm~\ref{alg:random-testing}.
+The results of experiments for generating test-cases are shown in Table~\ref{table:experiments}.
+Within $15$ minutes of search, our implementation of the algorithm in \toolname generate over $19$k, $18$k, $36$k, and $36$k, for properties \#3 to \#6, respectively, for the 2020 version (see Table~\ref{table:experiments} for the complete experimental results).
+The results show that the software fails for some or all test cases of properties \#3-\#4 in the version 2020, but passes for all test cases of these two properties in the versions 2018 and 2019.
+While, the 2021 version of software fails for property \#3, it passes all test cases for property \#4.
+We found that the updated tax policy where the $MFS$ status is eligible for $EITC$ in 2021 leads to the expected behavior of software for property \#4 without explicit modifications compared to the faulty 2020 version!
+The details of experiments for test-case generations can be found in Section~\ref{sec:experiments}-RQ2.